Gig Young: The Rogues

 On the 1964–65 NBC TV series The Rogues, he shared appearances on a rotating basis with David Niven and Charles Boyer, although in practice Young helmed the greater number of episodes since Niven and Boyer were both busy with other film projects.
-The charming con man he played on that show was one of Young's favorite roles, and raised his profile with the television viewing public.
+The charming con man he played on that show was one of Young's favorite roles, and it raised his profile with the television viewing public.
 He later said, "I loved it, the public loved it, only NBC didn't love it."
 Despite its popularity and critical acclaim, The Rogues was cancelled after one 30-episode season.

 During the filming of The Rogues, Young's alcoholism was starting to take a toll on his career; Larry Hagman had to be brought in as a substitute for the final two episodes.
-After The Rogues ended, Young went on tour as Harold Hill in The Music Man, his first stage musical.
-He supported Rock Hudson in the comedy Strange Bedfellows (1965), had the lead in a British horror film, The Shuttered Room (1967), and starred in a TV mystery movie, Companions in Nightmare (1968).
+After the show ended, Young went on tour as Harold Hill in The Music Man, his first stage musical.
+He supported Rock Hudson in the comedy Strange Bedfellows (1965), had the lead in a British horror film The Shuttered Room (1967), and starred in a TV mystery movie Companions in Nightmare (1968).
 He enjoyed a successful return to Broadway in the hit comedy from Britain There's a Girl in My Soup (1967–68), which ran for 322 performances.

 They Shoot Horses Don't They?

-Young won the Academy Award for Best Supporting Actor for his role as Rocky, the alcoholic dance marathon emcee and promoter in the 1969 film They Shoot Horses, Don't They?.
+Young won the Academy Award for Best Supporting Actor for his role as Rocky, the alcoholic dance marathon emcee and promoter in the 1969 film They Shoot Horses, Don't They?
 Young had not been the choice of director Sydney Pollack, but his casting was mandated by the head of ABC Pictures, Marty Baum, Young's former agent.
 According to his fourth wife, Elaine Williams, "What he was aching for, as he walked up to collect his Oscar, was a role in his own movie—one that they could finally call 'a Gig Young movie.'
-For Young, the Oscar was literally the kiss of death, the end of the line."
+For Gig, the Oscar was literally the kiss of death, the end of the line."

-Young himself had said to Louella Parsons, after failing to win in 1951, "so many people who have been nominated for an Oscar have had bad luck afterwards."
-However, when he finally won Young called the Oscar "the greatest moment of his life."
+Young himself had said to Louella Parsons after failing to win in 1951, "so many people who have been nominated for an Oscar have had bad luck afterwards."
+However, when he finally won, Young called the Oscar "the greatest moment of his life."

 Young had a good part in the popular Lovers and Other Strangers (1970), also from ABC Pictures, and toured in Nobody Loves an Albatross (1970) in summer stock.
 He was in the TV movie The Neon Ceiling (1971), his performance earning him an Emmy nomination.
-A profile of Young around this time said "The well-established image of the boozy charmer Gig plays on and off camera fools you.
+A profile of Young around this time said, "The well-established image of the boozy charmer Gig plays on and off camera fools you.
 That armour surrounds an intense dedicated artist, constantly involved with his profession."